zaritskylab/FANMODPlus/README.md

 # The core change
 FANMOD+ increases the space (i.e., number of bits) for the canonical representation from 64-bit fixed allocation to 128-bit dynamic allocation (i.e., physical memory allocation extended when used) (Schäling, 2011).

-The fanmod output, input and options are covering only the use case of CISM method (Zamir et al. 2025).
+The FANMODPlus output, input and options are covering only the use case of CISM method (Zamir et al. 2025).

 # Changes
 1. Removing GUI wx dependencies